creationix/howtonode.org/articles/facebook-connect.markdown

 ## Dependencies

-_Note: For this article I've been using NodeJS version 0.1.31 and Express version 0.7.1_
+_Note: For this article I’ve been using NodeJS version 0.1.31 and Express version 0.7.1_

 You need to install both [NodeJS][] and the [Express Web Framework][].
-Assuming you've installed NodeJS, you can easily include express into your Git project by adding a submodule:
+Assuming you’ve installed NodeJS, you can easily include express into your Git project by adding a submodule:

     mkdir -p lib/support
     git submodule add git://github.com/visionmedia/express.git lib/support/express